top of page

 One of the terms in the Workers’ Compensation Insurance is the Workers’ Compensation Audit.
 Audit, in general, means an official inspection of any organization’s account, typically by an independent body.
 A Workers’ Compensation Audit refers to the inspection of the company’s payroll and financial records upon expiration of the policy period.

 There could be a possibility that a company with its premium set at $1200, after an audit, has its revised premium up to $30,000.
 A 2400% increase in premium.
-This is a true story actually.
+This is a true story.

-It is also called a premium audit, payroll audit or shock audit.
+It is also called a premium audit, payroll audit, or shock audit.
 It can be difficult to understand why it is called in so many ways.
-And also understanding what exactly is an audit, based only on its definition, can be confusing.
+Also understanding what exactly is an audit, based only on its definition, can be confusing.
 So here is a breakdown of the process.

 Breakdown of the auditing process